Create a good first impression with clients as a freelance

 – Start with some quick chat about personal life when you arrive (something more interesting than the weather or how are you greeting), but get to the point quickly after that.

-– During the conversation, mention tools and give away ideas to demonstrate you have knowledges and help the client imagine themselves working with you..
+– During the conversation, mention tools and give away ideas to demonstrate you have the knowledge and help the client imagine themselves working with you.

 – Always speak as if you will do the project even if you know there is a chance it might not happen.

-– Try to avoid negation in your sentences, be direct and honest, avoid doing shit sandwich if you disagree with someone, express your though clearly and explain why you disagree.
+– Try to avoid negation in your sentences, be direct and honest, avoid doing shit sandwich if you disagree with someone, express your thoughts clearly and explain why you disagree.

-– An impression is a connection, to make a good first impression you need to be inline with the client.
+– An impression is a connection, to make a good first impression you need to be in line with the client.
 You need to sell yourself.
 However, before telling them about yourself and own projects, ask them about them and the project.
-Then, use example of your work to comfort them in their need.
-So instead of spending time talking about the full range of thing you do with a risk of maybe confusing the client, talk only about what you do very related to their own needs.
+Then, use examples of your work to comfort them in their need.
+So instead of spending time talking about the full range of thing, you do with a risk of maybe confusing the client, talk only about what you do very related to their own needs.

 – Leave the meeting with a smile and energy.
 Always sound busy even if you are not (but freelancers usually are anyway), potential client are worried to work with freelancers who don’t have work, even when you are in between contracts or projects people wonder why you are not working.